Why Window Replacement Should Come Before Painting

 It’s Just Smarter—For Your Timeline and Your Wallet

-Replacing windows first isn’t just about protecting your paint—it’s about avoiding double work.
+Replacing windows first isn’t just about protecting your paint, but also about avoiding double work.

 Painting first and installing windows after often leads to costly touch-ups and schedule delays.
 Window crews may have to remove trim, cut into siding, or reseal joints, which undoes all the careful prep and painting that came before.